anikajb92/task-rocket-app/README.md

  * To be able to utilize this full-stack app, open and run the [backend repo](https://github.com/anikajb92/task_rocket_api) first
  * Install dependencies `npm install`
  * Run scripts `npm start`
  * Navigate to [http://localhost:3000](http://localhost:3000) in your browser.
-Note that some browsers may be outdated for this application.

 ### Features
 * Fully authenticated login built with JWT and Bcrypt
-* Ability to add, prioritize, categorize, edit, and complete tasks
+* Ability to add, edit, and complete tasks
+* Filter through tasks based on priority or category
 *
+* Parallax scroll on Home Page

 ### Inspiration